vivianehichioya/DSA-Data-Analysis-Project-Case-Study-1-/README.md

 ## Results
 1. Average Discount Percentage by Category: Cable connection protectors, earpads and phone charms had the highest average discounted percentage while basic, coloured paper and 9 others had the lowest average discounted percentage (0.00)
-2. Number of Products Listed Under Each Category: USB Cables had the highes number listed (233), followed by Smart watches smart phone and smart televisions
+2. Number of Products Listed Under Each Category: USB Cables had the highes number listed (233), followed by Smart watches (78), smart phone (68) and smart televisions (63).
+3. Total number of reviews by category: USB Cables had the highes number of reviews (231), followed by Smart watches (78), smart phone (68) and smart televisions (63).
+4. Highest Rated Product: Mice and USB cables (5 ratings each)